 - 2 tablespoons extra virgin olive oil

-- In a large skillet heat 2 tablespoons of olive oil over medium hit until it starts to sizzle.
-Add the garlic and let it cook until it becomes fragrant, about 2 minutes.
-It doesn't take long for the garlic to cook so keep an eye on it to prevent it from burning.
+- Heat 2 tablespoons of olive oil over medium heat in a large skillet until it sizzles.
+Add the garlic and cook until it becomes fragrant about 2 minutes.
+Keep an eye on the garlic to prevent it from burning.

-- Stir in the juice from the canned clams (reserve chopped clams for the end), chopped tomatoes, tomato puree, tomato paste, Italian seasoning, and crushed red pepper.
-Bring to a boil and then let simmer for 20 minutes stirring occasionally.
+- Stir in the juice from the canned clams, chopped tomatoes, tomato paste, Italian seasoning, and crushed red pepper.
+Bring the mixture to a boil, then reduce the heat and let it simmer for 20 minutes, stirring occasionally.

-- Stir in the clams and cook for about 5 minutes.
+- Add the chopped clams to the skillet and cook for about 5 minutes.

-- Serve over hot whole grain linguine with grated cheese if desired.
+- Serve the sauce over the linguine, and sprinkle grated cheese if desired.

 Have you tried this Linguine with Red Clam Sauce using Canned Clams recipe yet?
 If so, I’d love for you to rate this recipe and leave a comment below.
 We all learn from each other’s experiences.
 Also, it would be awesome if you could share a picture in the Fb Group!
 I can’t wait to see it!